University Policies & Statements

 Northwestern University’s Title IX Statement

-It is the policy of Northwestern University to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University's educational programs and activities.
+It is the policy of Northwestern University to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University’s educational programs and activities.
 Title IX also prohibits retaliation for asserting or otherwise participating in claims of sex discrimination.
-Northwestern has designated Title IX Coordinators to coordinate Northwestern's compliance with and response to inquiries concerning Title IX.
-A person may also file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting: the U.S. Department of Education's website or calling 1-800-421-3481.
+The Title IX coordinator and the deputy coordinators (listed under “Where to Get Advice and Help”) have been designated to oversee Northwestern’s compliance with Title IX and to respond to reports of violations.
+For more information about Title IX, go to Northwestern's Title IX website.
+A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by visiting the U.S. Department of Education's website or calling 800-421-3481.

 Northwestern’s University’s Statement On Non-Retaliation